A perfect example of a planned city, Venice came about in the mid-1920s and grew steadily as the 20th century progressed.

 8. Venice Fishing Pier

-South Jetty is quicker to travel to from downtown Venice, as you don’t need to go all the way around the watercourse to get here, but you won’t find as much sandy coastline.
+South Jetty is easiest to get to from downtown Venice, as you don’t need to go all the way around the bay to get here.

 11. Oscar Scherer State Park